jmalochee/geofence/README.md

 ### `yarn build`

-At the time of submission, I am encountering an unhandled fatal WebSocket security error on [Heroku](https://geofence-challenge.herokuapp.com).

 Builds the app for production to the `build` folder.<br />
 It correctly bundles React in production mode and optimizes the build for the best performance.